How to Increase Chances of Successful IVF?Fertility Treatment

 Pregnancy Test after IVF

 When to take a pregnancy test after IVF depends on the hormone injection and implantation time; usually, between 8 and 10 days after ovulation, the implantation process is complete, and the production of the HCG hormone begins.
-In other words, the HCG hormone, created by the placenta and plays an essential role in feeding the embryo, is injected.
+In other words, the HCG hormone, created by the placenta and essential in feeding the embryo, is injected.
 Then, after 24 hours, a test should be taken to measure the level of HCG.

 About 35 hours after the injection of the HCG hormone, the mature eggs are often retrieved, and after fertilizing them in the laboratory, the resulting embryo is transferred to the uterus.
-Since HCG hormone remains in the body for 5 to 14 days, you must wait at least 14 days to take a pregnancy test; otherwise, you will face false results.
+Since the HCG hormone remains in the body for 5 to 14 days, you must wait at least 14 days to take a pregnancy test; otherwise, you will face false results.

 In general, there are two ways of performing a pregnancy test;